301n15-nasa/main/readme.md

 ## Architecture
-This backend has been develeoped using Javascript with the following dependencies, on the node.js framework:
+This backend has been developed using Javascript with the following dependencies, on the node.js framework:
 "express": "^4.17.1"
 "superagent": "^5.1.0"
 "ejs": "^2.7.4"
+"dotenv": "^8.2.0"